7 common oral health problems associated with HIV:

 • Candidiasis (fungal yeast infection or thrush) – Yeast infections show up as creamy or bumpy patches.
 They’re often described as looking like cottage cheese and can turn up anywhere in the mouth.
 An antifungal mouthwash or in more severe cases, a prescription medication, will help clear it up.

 • Warts – Small pink or white bumps located on the inside of the mouth.
 They’re not usually painful and can be removed by freezing or surgically by a doctor.
+It is important to talk to a dentist as well for about oral issues.
+There might be issues a dentist might notice that a doctor could miss.

 • Ulcers (red sores) – These are usually found on the inside of the mouth, on the tongue, cheeks and lips.
 Also known as canker sores, ulcers can be treated with an over-the-counter cream or a prescription mouthwash.